MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [ ] Dividend Yield
 - [ ] Return on Equity (ROE)

-> **Explanation:** The RSI is a widely used momentum oscillator that signals overbought or oversold conditions based on recent price changes.
+> **Explanation:**( The RSI is a widely used momentum oscillator that signals overbought or oversold conditions based on recent price changes.)

----

 ### In fundamental valuation, which model discounts future cash flows back to their present value?